-An applicant may request a deferral to a future class up to one year after initial application with no further application fee.
-The applicant must specify their request in writing and must update their application packet as designated by the Admissions Committee.
+An applicant may request a deferral to a future class up to one year after the initial application date, without a further application fee.
+The applicant must submit their request in writing and update their application packet as designated by the Admissions Committee.